BACOUL/digitalmeve/docs/index.md

 📢 Final Goal

-Make .MEVE the universal format of digital certification.
+Make .MEVE the universal format of digital certification:

 Free for individuals